Mythrendel/Button-Symbols/README.md

 ## Usage / Instructions

-Copy the button symbol from the provided Sketch file or create a symbol that contains the following layers (named exactly these things and preferably in this order):
+Copy the button symbol from the provided Sketch file or create a symbol that contains the following **text layers** (named exactly these things and preferably in this order):

 * Label
 * Background